 When an employee's rights are affected by a particular MOU, actions otherwise appealable under the civil service statutes may only be arbitrated or grievabed for members of the particular BU.
 In those situations, affected employees are only entitled to the remedy set forth in the MOU.

-When a document is sent by fax to CalHR's SAU or personally served upon CalHR's SAU, it is considered "filed" on the date it is actually received.
+When a document is sent by fax to CalHR's SAU, personally served upon CalHR's SAU, or emailed to CalHR's SAU: SAUAppeals@calhr.ca.gov it is considered "filed" on the date it is actually received.
 When a document is sent to

 CalHR's SAU by first class, certified, express, or overnight mail, it is considered "filed" on the date postmarked on the envelope.